-Punishment for Carphone Warehouse for lack of data protection
+Penalty for Carphone Warehouse for lack of data protection

-- First and Last Name
+- First and last name

 - Date of birth

-- marital status
+- Marital status

 - Current and former residential addresses

-- First and Last Name
+- First and last name

-- Business and private telephone number
+- Business and home phone number

-- License plate of the private vehicle
+- Registration number of the private vehicle

-- responsible company department and name of supervisor
+- Responsible company department and name of supervisor

-Expiration of the attack
+Course of the attack

 Fine